McNichols Sports Arena: Notable events

 McNichols hosted the NCAA Final Four in 1990, won by UNLV over Duke University, the West Regional semifinals and final in 1996, and first and second round NCAA tournament games in 1999.
-It was also host to the 1976 ABA All-Star Game, in which the host Nuggets defeated the ABA All-Stars, games 1, 2, and 5 of the 1976 ABA finals, and the 1984 NBA All-Star Game.
+It was also host to the 1976 ABA All-Star Game (the final one held before the ABA–NBA merger), in which the host Nuggets defeated the ABA All-Stars, games 1, 2, and 5 of the 1976 ABA finals, and the 1984 NBA All-Star Game.
 It also hosted games 1 and 2 of the Stanley Cup Finals in 1996, where the Colorado Avalanche defeated the Florida Panthers in a four-game sweep to bring Denver its first major sports championship.

 UFC 1, the first event of the Ultimate Fighting Championship, was held there in 1993.

 Another notable event at McNichols took place on December 13, 1983, when the Nuggets hosted the Detroit Pistons in a regular season contest.
 Nuggets players Kiki Vandeweghe and Alex English scored 51 and 47 points, respectively, while Piston Isiah Thomas also scored 47 points, with teammate John Long scoring 41 in a 186–184 triple-overtime Detroit win over the Nuggets.
 The game, still to date, is the highest-scoring game in NBA history, and also holds the record for the most players to score 40 or more points in a single game.
 However, the game was not televised in the Denver area (instead being shown back to the Detroit market, via WKBD-TV) and was attended by just over 9,300 people.
 This game has since been broadcast on NBA TV and ESPN Classic.